 “I may answer it, Master Itana.”

-“Why would a priestess of Heaven do this…for a duha?”
+“Why would a priestess of Heaven wish to purchase a duha?”

-“I feel it’s fair.
-Now, if you’ll answer mine.”
+“I feel it’s fair this way.
+Now, if you’ll answer my question.”

-It heard an uncharacteristic strain in the commissioner’s tone.
-“I think that fair.”
+The duha heard an uncharacteristic strain in the commissioner’s tone.
+“I think that price fair.”

 The sound of clinking metal followed.
 “And for the clothes on the duha’s back.”
 Another clink.
-Then, Lady Ahma declared to the room, “Do you intend to wait at the stairs?
+Then, Lady Ahma declared, “Do you intend to wait at the stairs?
 Come!”

-On cue, the duha hurried down the steps.
+On cue, the duha hurried the rest of the way to her.

 “Burn them.
 I’ll know if you don’t.”